vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 ## Components of a Polygon Object

-We've been talking in class about using Polygon primitives, basic shapes such as cubes and spheres, but what exactly is a **Polygon** objects.
+We've been talking in class about using Polygon primitives, basic shapes such as cubes and spheres, but what exactly is a **Polygon** object.

 In short, polygon objects are made up of three components: